henrybennett94/Blog-It/README.md

 and then install dependencies by navigating to the project folder and running command: pip install -r requirements.txt

-To contribute, developers can fork the repository, create a new branch for their feature, and submit a pull request with a clear description of your changes.
+To contribute, developers can fork the repository, create a new branch for their feature, and submit a pull request with a clear description of their changes.

 ------
 ## Features